quicklisp/quicklisp-client/README.txt

   from the author.

-Portions of this client (hashes/md5.lisp) are derived from Pierre Mai's MD5 library, which is licensed under the following terms:
+Portions of this client (hashes/md5.lisp and hashes/hashes.lisp) are derived from Pierre Mai's MD5 library, which is licensed under the following terms:

   This software has been placed into the public domain.